1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 3.1 YOUR RIGHTS TO ACCESS, TRANSPORT, CORRECT, AND DELETE YOUR INFORMATION.

-You have the right to be provided with a a copy of your Personal Data, and/or have it provided by us to another data controller.
-If you would like a copy of your Personal Data, please contact our Data Protection Officer.
-(See 1.3.2 Contact Details).
+You have the right to be provided with a copy of your Personal Data, and/or have it provided by us to another Data Controller.
+If you would like a copy of your Data, please contact our Data Protection Officer.

-The request must be in writing and must contain the following: –
+Your request must be in writing and must contain the following: –

-Any details which may help us locate the information which is the subject of your request, for example:- Booking reference, or flight numbers and dates
+- Details which may help us locate the Data which is the subject of your request. (for example: Booking reference, or flight numbers and dates

 You must also provide:-